 1- The user of the program doesn't have permissions to modify the attributes

-2- The source files may be placed on a SMB partition which doesn't support Windows file attributes (like a LINUX, MacOS, etc) Some other casuses may be: you are compressing AND encrypting without creating new backups separated by timestamps.
+2- The source files may be placed on a SMB partition which doesn't support Windows file attributes (like almost any file system on Linux, MacOS, etc) Some other causes may be: you are compressing AND encrypting without creating new backups separated by timestamps.
 In this case it's more effective to just do a full backup than to update.

 The transfers work but the engine seems to freeze The FTP protocol in general is not firewall friendly, as it uses multiple socket connections to perform its work.
 Try putting the FTP transfers into Passive mode when performing transfers and directory listings.
 Passive transfers use outbound connections, which firewalls and NAT routers are more likely to allow and work with.
 Set the external NAT IP address in the advanced page of the FTP.
 If possible, check also NAT fast track.
 One thing to keep in mind is that not all routers/firewalls are FTP-aware.
 Many that are not will close an idle control connection while the data connection is busy transferring a large file.
 If you have control over your FTP server, try increasing the Timeout value for accepted transfers or connections.
 This can sometimes help, but the idling is not happening at the server anyway, but at the router/firewall when they are not FTP aware.

-Your address is myserver.com.
+Your domain is myserver.com.
 Leave out the ftp:// protocol.

 If some application is working with a file that is open exclusively, there are several things you may try to do:

 1) Use VSS if you are on XP or a newer OS.